 The Engineering kit has reference software, which includes an external loop-back test.
 The test requires an external connections.
 We used IP-Debug-IO interconnected as shown below.
-There are 24 IO available with 2 unused currently
+Table is for reference only - matches reference design - update to match your requirements